HELLO THERE, FRIEND!

 Another way that idleness often sneaks into our lives is through the words that we speak and write.
-2 Timothy 2:16 says, “Shun profane and idle babblings, for they will increase to more ungodliness.”
-The term idle babbling means “empty discussion, discussion of vain and useless matters.”
+2 Timothy 2:16 says, “shun profane and idle babblings, for they will increase to more ungodliness.”
+The term “idle babbling” means empty discussion — discussion of vain and useless matters.
 What a perfect description of much of our modern communication!
-Facebook comments, Twitter, Pinterest boards, and even blogs can often be breeding grounds for idle chatter, emotional ramblings, showing off of wit and personality, and exalting our own thoughts and opinions instead of God’s thoughts and opinions.
+Facebook comments, Twitter, Pinterest boards, and even blogs can often be breeding grounds for idle chatter, emotional ramblings, the showing off of wit and personality, and exalting our own thoughts and opinions over God’s thoughts and opinions.

 This kind of idle babbling is the opposite of the godly, fruitful, eternally-focused communication that marks a purposeful woman.
 Romans 14:19 says, “Let us pursue the things which make for peace and the things by which one may edify another.”

-The word "edify" means “to build someone up in their faith, to promote another person’s growth in Christian wisdom, piety, holiness, and so on.”
+The word "edify" means to build someone up in their faith, to promote another person’s growth in Christian wisdom, piety, holiness, and so on.
 In other words, if you don’t have something important, edifying, and God-honoring to say, then don’t say it (or post it)!
-Jesus said in Matthew 12:36, “Every idle word that men shall speak, they shall give account thereof in the day of judgment.”
+Jesus said in Matthew 12:36, “…every idle word that men shall speak, they shall give account thereof in the day of judgment” (KJV).
 With all of today’s modern technology, it’s so easy to say or write meaningless words without even thinking about it.
 But Jesus says we must weigh each word we say (and write) in light of eternity.

-If you choose to blog, text, tweet, or post on Pinterest, Instagram, or Facebook, your goal should be to edify your readers, to build up others’ faith in Jesus Christ and encourage them spiritually through what you are sharing, or to bless your friends and family members and remind them of your love for them.
-If your online communications serve no eternal purpose, they become nothing more than time wasters and distractions, not only in your own life, but in the lives of those you are conversing with.
+If you choose to blog, text, tweet, or post on Instagram or Facebook, your goal should be to edify your readers, to build up others’ faith in Jesus Christ and encourage them spiritually through what you are sharing, or to bless your friends and family members and remind them of your love for them.
+If your online communications serve no eternal purpose, they become nothing more than time-wasters and distractions, not only in your own life but in the lives of those you are conversing with.

 If idle chatter has become an unhealthy pattern in your life, prayerfully consider taking a season away from all the outlets (blogs, social media, and so on) that seem to pull you into that habit.
 Use that time instead for prayer and worship, serving someone in need, encouraging people in your daily life, or reaching out to someone who is lonely.
 This habit might seem difficult to give up at first, but if you ask God for the grace to make this exchange, He will be faithful to give you the strength you need.